charlpcronje/mc.admin.cronje.me/docs/notionAuth.md

 ## Outline

-- I want to authenticate a user with the Email Address and Password field in the Users Database use it JWT authentication in my Nuxt 3 Application.
-I want to use Pinia for State Management.
+- I want to authenticate a user with the Email Address and Password field in the Users Database, and useState for state
-- I am not sure how the JWT Tokens work and where to store them, so also suggest if I should create another database in Notion to save the tokens.
 - I also need middleware to check the routes the user is authenticated against the roles column in the Users Database.
-- I also want the Notion Client to run as a Singleton

 To achieve your requirements, you can follow these steps:

-1. Set up Notion API and create a singleton Notion client.
-2. Create a JWT authentication system.
-3. Set up Pinia for state management.
-4. Create middleware for route authentication.
-5. Use Yup for error handling and validation.

 First, set up the Notion API by following the official guide: https://developers.notion.com/docs/getting-started